mikeshultz/ledger-eth-lib/DEVELOPMENT.md

 ## Release

 1) Bump version (`bump2version patch`).
 This will update the version in source and make a commit and version tag.
+Don't forget to push your tags: `git push --tags`.
 2) Merge branch into `master` and release will happen automatically